-What are the first symptoms of COPD?1
+What are the initial symptoms of COPD?

 At first, many people who have COPD do not even know that they have it.
 This is because they might not notice any symptoms in the early stages.
-But as the disease gets worse, they may develop symptoms such as:
+But as the disease gets worse, they may develop symptoms such as1:

 - Persistent cough – a cough that lasts for weeks or months